 You can read more about SQUALANE here.

-Once you’ve nailed which products are going to give you the helping hand you need, the rest is down to you.
+Once you have decided which products are going to give you the helping hand you need, the rest is down to you.
 Application, and the order in which is do so, is absolutely key.
-Apply your hydrating, moisturising products in the wrong order, and you might not benefit from any of their killer ingredients.
+Apply your hydrating, moisturising products in the wrong order, and you may not benefit from the ingredients.

-Always start with your lightest layer first, we’re talking serums, and work your way all the way up to your heavier textures.
+Always start with your lightest layer first, which is a serum, and work your way all the way up to your heavier textures.
 Creams, oils and SPF always come last.

-You might be wondering why on earth this is SO important, and it’s all to do with their molecule make-up.
-Size wise, products like serums are made up of the smallest of molecules, meaning they are tailored to penetrate into the lower layers of the skin.
+The order in which you apply products is so important due to their molecule makeup.
+Products like serums are made up of the smallest of molecules, meaning they are tailored to penetrate into the lower layers of the skin.
 Thicker products like moisturisers, moisture-locking oils and creams have a larger molecular make-up, which means that they sit on the outer layers.
-To keep skin hydrated, make sure the ingredients you need are getting to where they’ll work their magic.
+To keep skin hydrated, make sure the ingredients you need are getting to where they will work their magic.

 Always remember to tag us in your #LuneiaMuse moments when using your Radiance Ritual mask too!